Shared Leave Program

 Shared leave maximum

 You may receive leave donations from multiple employees.
 However, you are limited to a maximum of 522 days during your lifetime of state employment.
 A day is equivalent to eight hours for a full-time employee.
 For part-time employees, a day is prorated according to their FTE.
 For example, a day for a 0.5 FTE employee is four hours.
-Shared leave received through the Uniformed Service Shared Leave Pool or the Organ Donor Shared Leave Program is not included in this total.
+Shared leave received through the Uniformed Service Shared Leave Pool, Veterans’ In-state Service Shared Leave Pool, Foster Parent Shared Leave Pool, or the Organ Donor Shared Leave Program is not included in the 522 limit.